openedx/edx-documentation/en_us/developers/source/process/contributor.rst

    a style guide that contains more requirements around how pages should appear and how front-end code should be structured.

 #.
-The pull request should contain some documentation for the feature or
+The pull request should contain some documentation for the feature or bug
-   bugfix, either in a README file or in a comment on the pull request.
+   fix, either in a README file or in a comment on the pull request.
 A well- written description for the pull request may be sufficient.

 #.
 The pull request should integrate with existing infrastructure as much as